michellemx-lai/stable-marriage-matchmaking-algo/README.md

-# Gale-Shapley Algorithm for Matching (Many-to-Many)
+# Stable Marriage Mtchmaking Algorithm

 This project builds upon the previous project, where a program was built to match students and schools using principles from the stable marriage problem (SMP).
 This previous project created a framework for matching students to high schools, and allowed matches to happen between schools and students only.